Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

-With $\alpha h = 0.1h$ and $\beta h = 0.2h$, all three turbulence models (SA, $k$--$\varepsilon$, $k$--$\omega$) deliver nearly overlapping $C_{\mathrm{f}}$ curves (see Figure~\ref{fig:ShiftedBoundaryTurbulenceModels}) with minor variation towards the end of the flat plate.
-With respect to the velocity profiles, the turbulence models agree with the analytical solution (see Figure~\ref{fig:ShiftedBoundaryWallYplusUplus}) with variation of the velocity away from the flat plate towards the bulk flow.
-Compared to NBN, SB maintains fixed wall-normal sampling and achieves lower $y^+$ values for the same mesh(free) coarseness, strengthening both accuracy and robustness.
-Thus, this method also enables coarser grids while keeping $y^+$ within the required range.
+Furthermore, the non-dimensional velocity profiles ($u^+$ versus $y^+$) for all three models demonstrate excellent agreement with the analytical solution near the wall, with only minor variations emerging in the outer wake region towards the bulk flow as seen in Figure~\ref{fig:ShiftedBoundaryWallYplusUplus}.
+Compared to the NBN approach, the SB method maintains a fixed wall-normal sampling distance, enabling it to achieve lower, more consistent $y^+$ values for a given spatial resolution.
+This stability not only helps in the accuracy and robustness of the simulation but also permits the use of coarser grids while keeping $y^+$ within the recommended valid range.